kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Analogy: The Desk

-The context window is like the desk in front of you.
+The context window is like the desk in front of you
-You can only spread out a few papers at a time.
+You can only spread out a few papers at a time
 The rest stays in the filing cabinet until needed

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.